karolsluszniak/cloudless-box/README.md

 `sticky_sessions` | enables sticky sessions Passenger setting; by default, it's enabled only for `meteor` layout; this comes useful when using WebSockets in an app
 `url` | sets custom domain for the application; if unset, app will be available at `<app-name>.domain.com` subdomain

 All attributes are optional and have sensible defaults.
-If none will be set, you'll end up with an user account for static, undeployed website without any database or addon on your server.
+If none will be set, you'll end up with a system account for static, undeployed website without any database or addon on your server.

 Packages like PostgreSQL, MongoDB, Redis, Ruby version manager, Meteor or Bower will not be installed on your system until any of your apps requests them.
 This will keep your system as lightweight as possible.